k11h-de/k11h-website/README.md

 ## usage

-1. make your changes to the files in `~/pelican/content`
+1. make your changes to the files in `~/pelican/content` according to the [official docs](https://docs.getpelican.com/en/latest/content.html)
 2. to publish them run `make publish` in your folder `~/pelican`
 3. your changes should be visible on [https://userxyz.uber.space/](https://userxyz.uber.space/)